 An estimated 10-15 percent of American adults suffer from irritable bowel syndrome (IBS).
 However, only half of those people receive a diagnosis and seek medical attention.
-Proper diagnosis from a medical professional is important for getting proper treatment and relief.
+Proper diagnosis from a medical professional is important for getting effective treatment and relief.

 Your doctor will begin by compiling your complete medical history and performing a physical examination.
 To learn more about your health, they will ask you questions about:

 - possible stressors in your life

 - family history of the condition

 - medications that might make your symptoms worse

 It’s important to tell your doctor when your symptoms started and how frequently you experience them.
 This will help identify patterns between your behavior and discomfort.

 Your doctor may order a variety of diagnostic tests if you’re experiencing severe or additional symptoms such as weight loss, anemia, and blood in your stool.
 Although these tests are not required for a diagnosis of IBS, they can rule out other potentially serious conditions.

 A blood test can help rule out the possibility of celiac disease.
 This a wheat allergy that produces symptoms similar to IBS such as cramping and intestinal distress.